nodemcu/nodemcu-firmware/docs/en/modules/mqtt.md

 - `username` user name
 - `password` user password
 - `cleansession` 0/1 for `false`/`true`.
 Default is 1 (`true`).
+- `max_message_length`, how large messages to accept.
+Default is 1024.

 #### Returns
 MQTT client

+#### Notes

+According to MQTT specification the max PUBLISH length is 256Mb.
+This is too large for NodeMCU to realistically handle.
+To avoid an out-of-memory situation, there is a limit on how big messages to accept.
+This is controlled by the `max_message_length` parameter.
+In practice, this only affects incoming PUBLISH messages since all regular control packets are small.
+The default 1024 was chosen as this was the implicit limit in NodeMCU 2.2.1 and older (where this was not handled at all).

+Any message *larger* than `max_message_length` will be (partially) delivered to the `overflow` callback, if defined.
+The rest of the message will be discarded.
+Any following messages should be handled properly.

+If raising this, heap memory will be used o buffer the received message data between each incoming TCP packet.
+A single allocation for the full message will be performed when the first TCP packet is received, to avoid fragmentation.
+If allocation fails, the MQTT session will be disconnected.

+Note that allocation may occur even if the message is not larger than the configured max!
+For example, the broker may send multiple smaller messages in quick succession, which could go into the same TCP packet.
+If the last message does not fit into the TCP packet (or an intermediate router fragments it), a heap buffer will be allocated to hold the incomplete message while waiting for the next TCP packet.

 #### Example
 ```lua